Trummler12/Schoolsystem2/backend/src/main/resources/scripts/README.md

 # Supporting Scripts README

+TL;DR: You can ignore this folder when running the application; it is only used to (re)generate CSV data during development.

 This directory is NOT important for the overall functionality of the submitted project;
 It contains some **supporting Scripts** dedicated to **manipulating csv data** in order to have a more proper basis to work with